dgfug/nextjs-pages-stack/readme.md

 #### github environment secrets
 ```
-# created by github stacks to be used by dependabot)
+# created by github stacks to be used by dependabot
 - NPM_PASSWORD

+# created by github stacks to be used by sendgrid action
+- SENDGRID_API_KEY
 ```

 #### github apps installed